 Then there’s the work entailed in getting the project out into the world: revision, editing, approvals, proofreading, publication.
 Projects that get bogged down in those phases may never see an audience.

 The truly productive writer moves through this entire cycle as efficiently and effectively as possible.
-It doesn’t matter how many words per minute happen in the drafting phase if the products roll out the door on schedule and and reach readers.
+It doesn’t matter how many words per minute happen in the drafting phase if the products roll out the door on schedule and reach readers.

 A better use of the “words per hour” metric